Jhsmit/ColiCoords/docs/introduction.rst

 used to initialize the ``Cell`` object and holds all images as ``np.ndarray`` subclasses in ``data_dict``.
 The ``coords`` attribute is an instance of ``Coordinates`` and is used to optimize the cell's coordinate system and perform related calculations.
 The coordinate system described by a polynomial of second degree together with left and right bounds and the radius of the cell.
-These values are first inital guesses based on the binary image but can be optimized
+These values are first initial guesses based on the binary image but can be optimized
 iteratively:

 .. code-block:: python